Faroese Women's Super Cup

-The Faroese Women's Super Cup is a football competition contested between the 1. deild kvinnur champions and the winners of the Faroese Women's Cup from the previous season.
+The Faroese Women's Super Cup is a football competition in the Faroe Islands, contested between the champions of 1. deild kvinnur and the winners of the Faroese Women's Cup from the previous season.

 History

 The competition was introduced in 2019 and, as its men's counterpart, is organized in a partnership between the Faroe Islands Football Association and the charity organization Lions Club.
 In its first edition it was won by HB, the league and cup runners-up, as EB/Streymur/Skála had won the double, in the same day the HB men's team defeated rivals B36 to win the men's competition.
 The Super Cup will now officially open the season of Faroese women's football.